Dr. Basyouny Nehela

 Dr. Ayman Ibrahim

-Dr. Ayman Bassiouni Ibrahim is a clinical research physician focused on oncology drug development, development of novel therapeutics, bioethics and intersection between science and religion.
+Dr. Ibrahim is a research physician interested in development of novel therapeutic modalities and its ethical implications, bioethics and intersection between science and religion.
 Dr. Ibrahim holds a degree in medicine, a postgraduate degree from high institute of Islamic studies, Egypt, and completed various studies in management and Law.
-Dr. Ibrahim completed his fellowship in the department of Biostatistics at UCLA, and held various leadership positions in clinical research arena in academia and industry that lead to extensive exposure to various Bioethical applications in real life.
-He was an instructor and dissertation advisor at University of Liverpool, UK online graduate school programs, lectured in Islam and science and has numerous scholarly publications in those fields.
+He held various leadership positions in research in academia and industry with extensive exposure to various Bioethical applications in real life.
+He was an instructor and dissertation advisor for online graduate school programs, lectured in Islam and science and has numerous scholarly publications in those fields.

 Ustadh Omer Bajwa